iggy18/school-api/readme.md

 This is a portfolio project, but I want it to seem like this API is real.
 So I want to fill this API with data from a school that I have created myself.
 I have mapped out buidlings, rooms, created semesters and courses.
 There is a filler.py file that is strictly for filling the database with information so the front end has more data to work with.

-to generate the campus, staff, and students:
+to generate the campus, staff, students, and classes:

 `python manage.py shell`

 `from school_api.filler import generate_university`

+then type `generate_university()`

 ## Visuals